 Nano-titanium dioxide is highly reactive to sunlight and other forms of ultraviolet radiation (UVR), the authors write, adding that TiO2's property of generating reactive oxygen species (ROS) when exposed to UVR makes it useful in antibacterial coatings and wastewater disinfection, and potentially valuable as an anti-cancer agent.

-Until now, they say, no research has demonstrated that photoactivity causes environmental of TiO2 under natural levels of UVR.
+Until now, they say, no research has demonstrated that photoactivity causes environmental toxicity of TiO2 under natural levels of UVR.

 "Previous experiments have suggested that TiO2 does not affect aquatic organisms, but these experiments used artificial lighting that generated much lower levels of UVR than sunlight," Miller explains.
 "In these new experiments, we used lights simulating natural sunlight."